sparesparrow/mcp-prompts/docs/02-configuration.md

 # Configuration

+All configuration for MCP-Prompts is handled via environment variables.
+This enables flexible deployment across local, Docker, and cloud environments.

+> **MCP-Prompts** is built with hexagonal architecture: configuration is validated at the boundary, keeping core logic portable and testable.
+See [Overview](00-overview.md) for architecture and [Quickstart](01-quickstart.md) for setup.

-MCP-Prompts uses environment variables for all configuration.
-All variables are validated at startup using [Zod](https://github.com/colinhacks/zod).
-If any required variable is missing or invalid, the server will print a clear error and exit.
+MCP-Prompts validates all variables at startup using [Zod](https://github.com/colinhacks/zod).
+If any required variable is missing or invalid, the server prints a clear error and exits.

 Below is a complete list of supported environment variables, grouped by section.
 Types and defaults are shown where applicable.